 Founding winemaker Thomas Rivers Brown was soon hired; he produced all vintages through 2015.
 Today Aloft is very much a Mondavi family affair; Angelina took over as the primary winemaker in 2016, Alycia helps with the sales and marketing and Janice, according to her daughter Alycia “is the glue that holds all of this together”.

 When looking for a vineyard manager, Jim Barbour was an easy choice for Marc.
 They both have been friends for decades.
-Alycia speaks reverently of Jim Barbour along with a select few other Napa based vineyard managers who she says “can walk an undeveloped site and quickly gauge its vineyard potential and based on location, determine what varietals will grow best”.
+Alycia speaks reverently of Jim Barbour along with a select few other Napa based vineyard managers who she says, “can walk an undeveloped site and quickly gauge its vineyard potential and based on location, determine what varieties will grow best”.
 Jim manages both the Rocky Ridge Vineyard and their Cold Springs Vineyard.

 In a unique twist of fate, Charles Krug once owned several parcels of land on Howell Mountain including what is now a neighboring vineyard to their Rocky Ridge Vineyard (owned by Pine Ridge) – and remarkably the land that is now their Cold Springs Vineyard.